 So, how do I add second language such as Chinese characters into my name?

-Just as what the message told you, add your second language name into the Alternate Name field and it will appear in bracket right after your full name.
+Just like what the message tells you, add your second language name into the Alternate Name field and it will appear in bracket right after your full name.
 Just like this:

 However, some users reported that Facebook has approved their names which contains only Chinese characters in the first, middle and last name.
-So, if your Chinese name is much important than your English name, you can have your Chinese name as your Full Name (first, middle and last name) and English name as your Alternate Name.
+So, if you think that Chinese name should come first before your English name (or perhaps just a nickname), you can try to set your Chinese name as your Full Name (first, middle and last name) and English name as your Alternate Name.

-Be warned that Facebook will ban your ability to change your name if you’ve made too many changes.
+Also, please be warned that Facebook will ban your ability to change your name on your FB profile page if you’ve made too many changes.
 If you are unfortunate enough to be banned, please check out: how to fix “Your name change request has been rejected by our automated approval system”.

 Where is the settings to change your name?